MaceKuailv/particle_budget_supp_code/README.md

 The `heat` folder contains how to create the anomaly budget from daily mean ECCO, which can be accessed via [ECCO home page](https://ecco-group.org/) or [sciserver](https://apps.sciserver.org).
 The backward simulation and the budget calculation is also included.

 The aesthetics and plotting is done in the folder `james_plot`.

+The code for producing the schematics for Lagrangian budget is in the main directory.